 “I caught the flu several years back and was prescribed Tamiflu within 48 hours of my symptoms appearing.
 I absolutely HATE taking any prescription or OTC drugs, but I did take the Tamiflu not knowing anything about it at that time.

 “My symptoms lessened promptly and I felt better so quickly I was very surprised.
 Perhaps I had a mild case of the flu, but I do remember that Tamiflu had a relatively quick response and seemed to have stopped this flu infection dead in its tracks.
 I doubt if it was a placebo effect because I was soooo reluctant to take it and didn’t exactly have a positive outlook about it.”

 Tamiflu is not a miracle medicine against influenza.
-The clinical trial data suggest that it is modestly effective at shortening the duration of the flu and it does have side effects (predominately digestive in nature).
+Neither is Xofluza.
+The clinical trial data suggest that these drugs are modestly effective at shortening the duration of the flu.
+They do have side effects (predominately digestive in nature).
 According to Cochrane, about 4 to 5 percent of people taking Tamiflu experienced nausea or vomiting and about 1 percent developed psychological side effects when they took the drug to prevent the flu.

-That said, there is evidence that people do benefit from Tamiflu, especially when taken as soon as possible after developing symptoms.
-If the vaccine does not live up to expectations, Tamiflu seems like an important tool to fight influenza.
+That said, there is evidence that people do benefit from Tamiflu and Xofluza, especially when these drugs are taken as soon as possible after developing symptoms.
+If the vaccine does not live up to expectations, Tamiflu or Xofluza may be worth consideration in the fight against influenza.